mindwarriorgame/public-formulas/README.md

 1. Spamming, advertising, or promoting unrelated products/services is not allowed.
 1. Avoid excessive profanity or offensive language.
 1. All Letters should be written in a clear and readable manner.
+1. At the moment of publishing:
+  - your difficulty must be at least "Normal" (3/5)
-1. At the moment of publishing, your active game counter must be at least 5 days and you must score postively.
+  - your active game counter must be at least 5 days
+  - your game scores must be positive

 ## How to share your Letter